yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 I am an assistant professor of Computer Science at Vanderbilt University.
-I am also affliated with the Institute for Software Integrate Systems, the Frist Austism Center, and the LIVE Initiative at Vanderbilt.
+I am also affliated with the Institute for Software Integrated Systems, the Frist Austism Center, and the LIVE Initiative at Vanderbilt.

+I am leading the research of the **MIND Lab** -- the **M**ixed **IN**telligence **D**evelopment for programming lab (ask us how long it took us to find a name for our lab finally!).
-My research mainly focuses on understanding and leveraging developers' cognition and behaviors to improve the effectiveness and efficiency in the software development process.
+Our research focuses on understanding and combining developer and machine intelligence to improve the effectiveness and efficiency in the software development process.
 Occasionaly I also work on other fun projects with my students.